japrozs/japrozsaini/content/backend-dockerfile-setup.md

 date: 3-August-2021
 ---

 How to setup a dockerfile to containerize yout appliaction for deployment to various VPS of your choice and how to install it on your VPS.
-You can use the following dockerfile for your projects that are specially using `typescript` and `yarn`
+You can use the following dockerfile for your projects that are specially using typescript and yarn.

 ```dockerfile